Leonardo Jara

-Leonardo Jara (born May 20, 1991) is an Argentine footballer who plays as a right-back for Argentine Primera División club Vélez Sarsfield.
+Leonardo Jara (born 20 May 1991) is an Argentine footballer who plays as a right-back for Argentine Primera División club Godoy Cruz.

 Career

 Before Leonardo joined Boca Juniors, he played for Estudiantes.

 D.C.
 United

-On January 30, 2019, Leonardo was loaned to D.C.
+On 30 January 2019 Leonardo was loaned to D.C.
 United from Boca Juniors.
-He officially debuted for DC on March 3, 2019, in a game against Atlanta United FC.
+He officially debuted for DC on 3 March 2019, in a game against Atlanta United FC.
 Leonardo typically played as right-back for United.
-Leonardo scored his first goal for D.C. against the New England Revolution on July 12, 2019, from a volley from Paul Arriola.
+Leonardo scored his first goal for D.C. against the New England Revolution on 12 July 2019, from a volley from Paul Arriola.
 D.C.
 United did not sign Leonardo after his loan expired following the 2019 season.